 11. Display Mile Markers

-While some runners may use GPS on their phones or watches to track their mileage, clear signage and mile marker clocks displaying the start/finish line time are great moral boosters for runners.
+While some runners may use GPS on their phones or watches to track their mileage, clear signage and mile marker clocks displaying the start/finish line time are great morale boosters for runners.
 For example, as runners cross mile two, they might see that it’s been 20 minutes and 30 seconds since the start gun fired.
 Depending on when they themselves crossed the start line, (and thus activated their own time chip), they can mentally adjust their personal time to this overall race time.
 If a runner noticed that they personally crossed the start line at 1:07, they would know that it’s taken them roughly 18:53 to get to the second mile marker.
 This helps orient them and informs them to be as successful as possible.

 12. Kick Race Bibs Up a Notch